oxou/oxou.github.io/data/post/remove-metadata-from-ogg-vorbis-files/index.md

-# Removing Metadata From Ogg Vorbis Files
+# Remove Metadata From Ogg Vorbis Files

 To remove metadata/comments from Ogg Vorbis files you must have vorbis-tools installed on your system.